praydog/REFramework/reversing/rsz/readme.md

 * `use_hashkeys`
 * `include_parents`
     * Will add the parent object name to the struct or omitted if not found.
+* `include_order`
+    * Will add the order attribute from reflection properties to via.GameObjectRef fields.

 ### Outputs
 `rsz(out_postfix).json`